How to Choose the Best Magnesium Supplement for Your Body

 Every supplement package includes specific instructions on how much to take.
 Follow the directions, and you should be just fine.

-Don’t worry about balancing your supplement with the magnesium you get from foods — your kidneys keep the right balance by filtering out excess magnesium from foods.
+Don’t worry about balancing your supplement with the magnesium you get from foods.
+Your kidneys keep the right balance by filtering out excess magnesium found in food.
 But with supplemental magnesium, there is a risk of getting too much and suffering from magnesium toxicity.
-Before taking any supplement, make sure it’s okay with your doctor.
+Before taking any dietary supplement, make sure it’s okay with your doctor.

-The bottom line: Follow the directions on your magnesium supplement bottle.
+The bottom line: Follow the directions on your magnesium supplement bottle, and pay attention to how you feel.
 Talk to your doctor before you make any changes.
-And remember — the best magnesium supplement is the one you take that’s right for you.
+And remember—the best magnesium supplements are the ones that are right for you.

 Join over 1 million fans